 1- Programming starts and ends on the computer.
 You must be continually writing code at the computer to be working.

-In fact, before the programming phase of the coding, programmers spend serious time on identifying the problem and deciding on the solution.
-It is the part in which the mind works more than hands, which means it is possible to find the answers while drinking coffee, talking to someone else, or reading forums.
+In fact, before the coding phase, programmers spend serious time identifying the problem and deciding on the solution.
+It is the part in which the mind works more than the hands, which means it is possible to find the answers while drinking coffee, talking to someone else, or reading forums.

 Therefore these statements are not rightful: “What kind of programmer is he?
 He has not touched the keyboard for hours.” or “You, programmers, are surfing the internet all day, what an easy job!“.